How do you know what you’re supposed to do outside of college?

 In this episode, John Kittleman gives us insight into how these competitions go and what students have to learn.
 John is a GTA at Oregon State.
 His role is to help lead 25 students in developing the suspension system.

-Tune in to learn more about SAE competition groups and how they help develop future engineers.
+Listen now to learn more about SAE competition groups and how they help develop future engineers.

 Some Questions I Ask: